 On December 22, 2011, the FMCSA revised its hours-of-service (HOS) safety requirements for commercial truck drivers.
 FMCSA’s new HOS final rule reduces by 12 hours the maximum number of hours a truck driver can work within a week.
-Under the old rule, truck drivers could work on average up to 82 hours within a seven-day period.
+Under the new rule, truck drivers could work on average up to 82 hours within a seven-day period.
 The new HOS final rule limits a driver’s work week to 70 hours.
 In addition, truck drivers cannot drive after working eight hours without first taking a break of at least 30 minutes.
 Drivers can take the 30-minute break whenever they need rest during the eight-hour window.
 Commercial truck drivers and companies must comply with the HOS final rule by July 1, 2013.

 Federal Aviation Administration (FAA)